Centers, Institutes, and Special Programs

 Accelerated Cooperative Education Program

 The Accelerated Cooperative Education (ACE) program offers a unique, challenging, and rewarding experience for business students.
 Participants receive a program of workshops designed to build, strengthen, and enhance their professional development and leadership skills, networking with ACE business partner companies for paid summer internship opportunities, mentoring by senior executives, and fast-track admission to the Santa Clara MBA program.
 Students are selected into this program through an application process.

 Ciocca Center for Innovation and Entrepreneurship

-The Food and Agribusiness Institute (FAI) offers undergraduate and graduate courses on topics related to the food industry.
-At the undergraduate level, the FAI sponsors the Food, Hunger, Poverty, and Environment Pathway.
-At the graduate level, the FAI sponsors a specialization in food and agribusiness for students pursuing the MBA degree.
+The Center for Food Innovation and Entrepreneurship (CFIE) offers undergraduate and graduate courses on topics related to innovation and entrepreneurship in the food industry.
+At the undergraduate level, CFIE sponsors the Feeding the World Pathway.
+For students interested in a career in the food industry, CFIE sponsors a graduate MBA Concentration in Food Entrepreneurship.
 Enrichment programs offer students the opportunity to enhance their educational experience through internships, research fellowships, field trips, and a mentor program.
-The immersion and field experiences organized by the FAI expose students to the rich diversity of the food industry through domestic and international travel.
-The FAI also hosts events, lectures, food industry research, conferences, and programs for the campus and for the food and agribusiness community.
+An immersive study course and field experiences organized by CFIE expose students to the rich diversity of the food industry through domestic and international travel.
+CFIE also hosts events, lectures, food industry research, conferences, and programs for the campus and for the food industry community.

 Created in 2008 through the Leavey School of Business, the Global Fellows Program is a premier professional fellowship program open to undergraduate sophomores and juniors of all majors.
 The Global Fellows Program is a nine-month, mixed disciplinary program dedicated to fostering global citizens of competence, conscience, and compassion.